Sarvag-Dillikar/Recognizing-Handwritten-Alphabets/README.md

 # Recognizing-Handwritten-Alphabets

-Handwritten Alphabet Classification Using Machine Learning This project demonstrates a machine learning pipeline for classifying handwritten English alphabets (A–Z) based on image data.
+Handwritten Alphabet Classification Using Machine Learning

+This project demonstrates a machine learning pipeline for classifying handwritten English alphabets (A–Z) based on image data.
 The goal was to evaluate multiple classification algorithms and identify the most effective model for this task.

-Overview
+Overview:

 The dataset used contains over 370,000 grayscale images of handwritten letters, organized into folders corresponding to each character.
 The project includes:

-Data loading and preprocessing
+• Data loading and preprocessing

-Image resizing and flattening
+• Image resizing and flattening

-Creation of a labeled DataFrame
+• Creation of a labeled DataFrame

-Training multiple classification algorithms
+• Training multiple classification algorithms

-Evaluating performance using accuracy
+• Evaluating performance using accuracy

-Dataset and Preprocessing
+Dataset and Preprocessing:

-Source: Images were accessed from Google Drive via Colab.
+• Source: Images were accessed from Google Drive via Colab.

-Total Images: 372,451
+• Total Images: 372,451

-Original Image Size: 28x28 pixels
+• Original Image Size: 28x28 pixels

-Resized Image Size: 15x15 pixels (to reduce dimensionality and speed up processing)
+• Resized Image Size: 15x15 pixels (to reduce dimensionality and speed up processing)

 Preprocessing Steps:

-Loaded and resized all images to 15x15 using Pillow's thumbnail() method.
+1. Loaded and resized all images to 15x15 using Pillow's thumbnail() method.

-Flattened each image into a 1D array.
+2. Flattened each image into a 1D array.

-Created a labeled Pandas DataFrame from the flattened arrays.
+3. Created a labeled Pandas DataFrame from the flattened arrays.

-Saved the final dataset to CSV (letters.csv).
+4. Saved the final dataset to CSV (letters.csv).

-Exploratory Data Analysis
+Exploratory Data Analysis:

-Visualized the distribution of letter labels using count plots.
+• Visualized the distribution of letter labels using count plots.

-Randomly selected images were displayed to verify correctness after resizing.
+• Randomly selected images were displayed to verify correctness after resizing.

-Checked for label imbalance, revealing that some letters (e.g., 'O', 'S', 'U') were overrepresented, while others (e.g., 'I', 'F') were underrepresented.
+• Checked for label imbalance, revealing that some letters (e.g., 'O', 'S', 'U') were overrepresented, while others (e.g., 'I', 'F') were underrepresented.

-Model Training and Evaluation
+## Model Training and Evaluation:

-Features and Labels
+### Features and Labels

-X: Pixel values (15x15 = 225 features per image)
+• X: Pixel values (15x15 = 225 features per image)

-y: Corresponding letter labels (A–Z)
+• y: Corresponding letter labels (A–Z)

-Train-Test Split
+### Train-Test Split

-75% training data
+• 75% training data

-25% testing data
+• 25% testing data

 Classifiers Used and Their Accuracy

 Algorithm	Type	Accuracy
-Logistic Regression	Linear Model	35.6%
+• Logistic Regression	Linear Model	35.6%
-Decision Tree Classifier	Tree-Based	92.8%
+• Decision Tree Classifier	Tree-Based	92.8%
-Random Forest Classifier	Ensemble	97.7%
+• Random Forest Classifier	Ensemble	97.7%
-AdaBoost Classifier	Boosting	53.8%
+• AdaBoost Classifier	Boosting	53.8%
-Bagging Classifier	Ensemble (Bagging)	95.4%
+• Bagging Classifier	Ensemble (Bagging)	95.4%

-Insights and Observations
+Insights and Observations:

-Random Forest Classifier outperformed all other models with an accuracy of 97.7%, making it the most suitable choice for this task.
+• Random Forest Classifier outperformed all other models with an accuracy of 97.7%, making it the most suitable choice for this task.

-Bagging Classifier also showed strong performance, achieving over 95% accuracy.
+• Bagging Classifier also showed strong performance, achieving over 95% accuracy.

-Decision Tree Classifier performed well but slightly under the ensemble models.
+• Decision Tree Classifier performed well but slightly under the ensemble models.

-Logistic Regression and AdaBoost struggled with this high-dimensional, multi-class classification problem, likely due to the complexity of the image features.
+• Logistic Regression and AdaBoost struggled with this high-dimensional, multi-class classification problem, likely due to the complexity of the image features.

-Conclusion
+Conclusion:

 The project demonstrates that ensemble learning methods, especially Random Forests, are highly effective in handling high-dimensional image classification tasks.
 While simple models like Logistic Regression fall short, more sophisticated approaches significantly improve performance.

-Future Improvements
+Future Improvements:

-Experiment with Convolutional Neural Networks (CNNs) for more nuanced feature extraction.
+• Experiment with Convolutional Neural Networks (CNNs) for more nuanced feature extraction.

-Apply data normalization or pixel intensity scaling.
+• Apply data normalization or pixel intensity scaling.

-Use data augmentation to balance class distribution.
+• Use data augmentation to balance class distribution.

-Perform hyperparameter tuning for all models to optimize performance.
+• Perform hyperparameter tuning for all models to optimize performance.

-Dependencies
+Dependencies:

 This project was developed in Google Colab and requires the following libraries:

-numpy
+• numpy

-pandas
+• pandas

-seaborn
+• seaborn

-matplotlib
+• matplotlib

-scikit-learn
+• scikit-learn

-pillow (PIL)
+• pillow (PIL)